Country Profile: Southern Ocean

 Environment

-- International treaties: Governed by multiple agreements, including the Convention on the Conservation of Antarctic Marine Living Resources.
+- Specific Agreements: Enforced protections for marine life, such as the Convention on the Conservation of Antarctic Marine Living Resources.

 Transportation